stefano-meschiari/astronomy-to-datascience/interview.md

 * Do you see yourself as a data scientist, and why?
 	* Yes!
 Use examples from your past work.
 * You are given a spreadsheet that includes data about an internet company (e.g. number of users, time spent on the platform, and sharing activity) and their monthly revenue.
 This dataset fits into memory.
 What is your process for analyzing this data?
-	* Most people will jump into talking about regression methods, importing the data into scikit-learn, etc.
+	* Most people will jump into talking about regression methods, importing the data into scikit-learn, etc. _Don't do that right away._
 	* As a mature data scientist, the correct way to answer this is to imagine what process you would follow in real life.
 You would not jump straight into analysis, but you would /you would ask more questions before jumping into the analysis/, including:
 		* Who is the audience?
 		* What business problem are they interested in solving?
 What business metrics are we optimizing for?